 Progestin is a synthetic form of progesterone that is derived from bioidentical progesterone.
 The reason for this is that you can’t patent a bioidentical hormone that naturally occurs in nature.
 And so—to make progesterone marketable—it was changed into a compound not native to the female human body.

-For about two decades, Premarin (just estrogen) and Prempro (Premarin plus Provera, a synthetic form of progesterone) were the gold standard for many doctors.
+For about two decades, Premarin (just estrogen) and Prempro (Premarin plus Provera, a synthetic form of progesterone) were the gold standards for many doctors.
 And the one-pill-fits-all-women approach was the only option women were given.
-Then, in 2002, the Women’s Health Initiative Studies showed that women who supplemented with synthetic estrogen or Progestin had more incidences of breast cancer, heart attack, stroke, and blood clots than those who were given a placebo.
-Once thought to confer heart health and other benefits, women suddenly became wary of these drugs.
-9
+Then, in 2002, the Women’s Health Initiative Studies showed that women who supplemented with synthetic estrogen or progestin had more incidences of breast cancer, heart attack, stroke, and blood clots than those who were given a placebo.

 The best approach for hormone therapy is one that is unique to you.
 Women can have their levels of estrogen, progesterone, DHEA, testosterone, and other hormones tested.
 Or simply pay attention to how you feel — which I find is a far more accurate way to assess hormone balance than testing your levels.
 The results (and how you feel) allow you and your doctor to customize a treatment plan that is right for you.